Getting an ADHD Diagnosis:

 Make sure you consult with a well-trained specialist.
-The doctors who have the most training in ADHD are child psychiatrists.
+The doctors who have the most training in Attention Deficit Hyperactivity Disorder (ADHD) are child psychiatrists.
 If you are an adult, be aware that all child psychiatrists also are trained in adult psychiatry.
 Ask the person you see if he or she has extensive experience in working with patients in your age group.
 It is imperative that you consult with a professional who has extensive experience.
 Therefore, if you can’t find such a person, start by calling the department of psychiatry at the medical school nearest to you.

 The diagnosis rests upon a careful history taken from the identified patient as well as at least one other person.
 This could be a parent, spouse, sibling, or close friend, as well as, if possible, teacher comments.

 First of all, you should develop a comfortably connected relationship with the person diagnosing and treating you so that you can turn to him or her with trust whenever the need arises.